 The Brat 125 is available now at dealers, in three smart finishes; military green, iron grey and copper.

 If not already familiar with Herald Motor Co., it’s among several British and European brands modifying and selling smaller displacement motorcycles, utilising older Japanese engine designs built in China.
 Each manufacturer in this sector subsequently upgrades components to comply with European law and naturally stamps its own identity onto these classically-styled machines.

 For Herald, the Brat 125 marks a departure from this business model.
 This is its first British-designed bike.
 According to the company’s Lead Design Engineer, Gareth Willamson, this is just the beginning of working towards exclusively designing and manufacturing Herald motorcycles in the UK.
 To that end, a 250 version will be the next step along this path.

-Yet perhaps, the most reliable indicator of that ambition is the marque’s Brute 500 concept which takes the form of single-cylinder, four-stroke, 449cc street-tracker.
-Inspired by Flat Track racing, this is a wholly, homegrown design and engineering project, with an engine built from the ground-up.
+Yet perhaps, the most reliable indicator of that ambition is the marque’s Brute 500 concept which takes the form of a single-cylinder, four-stroke, 449cc street tracker.
+Inspired by Flat Track racing, this is a wholly, homegrown design and engineering project, with an engine built from the ground up.

 Visitors to Motorcycle Live last year eagerly welcomed a preview of the second Brute 500 prototype.
 And following keen interest, it’s not unlikely that a production version will debut at some point in 2021.
 Expect the road-legal version, to be every inch as desirable, even after adjustment for homologation.